apiflask/apiflask/docs/openapi.md

 ## Path items and operations

-Most of the information in `paths` object and `operation` object are generated from your view functions or view classes automatically, while you may want to change some of them.
+Most of the information in `path` and `operation` object is generated from your view functions or view classes automatically, while you may want to change some of them.